tursilion/bitmaptest/readme.md

+20130519

+A tool to test the normal layout, and some special layouts for the 9918A bitmap mode on the TI-99/4A.

 Effects can be stacked, of course.
 Each key changes ONLY the register or mask listed below.

 KEY EFFECT               Reg     Order of character sets on screen